Bath & Body Works Inc. (BBWI) Analysis & Opinions from Experts

-Bath & Body Works Inc. (NYSE: BBWI) is -44.45% lower on its value in year-to-date trading and has touched a low of $25.75 and a high of $82.00 in the current 52-week trading range.
+Bath & Body Works Inc. (NYSE: BBWI) is -48.83% lower on its value in year-to-date trading and has touched a low of $25.75 and a high of $82.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BBWI stock was last observed hovering at around $37.82 in the last trading session, with the day’s gains setting it 0.95% off its average median price target of $48.00 for the next 12 months.
-It is also 52.72% off the consensus price target high of $82.00 offered by 21 analysts, but current levels are 3.07% higher than the price target low of $40.00 for the same period.
+The BBWI stock was last observed hovering at around $36.36 in the last trading session, with the day’s loss setting it -0.65% off its average median price target of $48.00 for the next 12 months.
+It is also 56.45% off the consensus price target high of $82.00 offered by 21 analysts, but current levels are 10.72% higher than the price target low of $40.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now